adlmks/adlmks/README.md

-# Hi there! 👋 I'm Adil Maksutov
+# Hi there! 👋 I'm Adil

 I'm an **iOS Software Developer** with experience in mobile app development and UI design.
 Currently, I'm also working on personal projects in iOS Applications, web development and UI&UX Designs.